 Chowbent is a primary school based in Atherton.
-We held a ‘Green flag’ back in 2009 and have currently implemented a new Eco warrior committee to help regain our ‘Green flag’ status.
 With the help from pupils, parents and other colleagues within Chowbent we are now running a number of different eco activities which give the children hands on experiences of the environment we live in and how different things are grown and produced.

 We have recently started our own healthy tuck shop within school where the children can chose between a range of fruit and healthy snacks.
 We run our tuck shop in the morning for all children.
 This also links with our after school gardening club as we have encouraged the children to eat healthy and have therefore, allowed the children to have a go at growing some different vegetables and fruits in our school vegetable plots.
 Once these have grown will then be able to sell our home grown products at snack time for the children to try.